American University Library invites applications from innovative,

 - Participate in departmental information literacy initiatives as

-- Partner with the Kogod community to discover information
+- Partner with the CAS Humanities and Social Sciences community

-resources and data through consulting on research projects,
+to discover information resources and data through consulting with

-providing reference help, facilitating access to online resources,
+assistance, facilitating access to online resources, and finding

 - Support any student or faculty member, regardless of